-PCs and Macs are available at each Library site.
-You can book Library computers or connect your laptop to the wireless network.
+PCs and Macs are available at each Library site, no booking required.
+Or you can connect your laptop to the wireless network.
+Remember to bring your own headphones.

 Save your work to myDesktop, which you can access on any device anywhere on and off campus, or bring a USB.

 Please save your work regularly.
 If your PC is inactive for 30 minutes it will be automatically logged off and unsaved work will be lost.

 Printers (black/white and colour) are connected via the network to all computers.
 Find out more about printing, scanning and photocopying.

 Assistive (or adaptive) technology refers to devices and software that make it possible for people with disabilities to use computers.
 To access the assistive technology programs on Library computers, you need to register with Equitable Learning and Disability Services.
 Contact them if you need training, or if you are unsure which assistive technology program is best for you.

 The following programs are available on any Library PC: